Skip to Content

 Selenite is worth around $30 per pound.
 The price per ounce is about $2.
 The per kilogram price is approximately $60.
 Carat and gram units are rarely used as selenite material is so plentiful.
 Selenite rarely exceeds the $100 price tag.
 Some mineral specimens for collectors can reach up to $300-350.

-The table is designed for you to understand the prices for different units.
-The price per pound in bold is the most common, while costs per carat and per gram are rarely used for selenite.
+The table is designed so you can understand the prices for different units.
+The price per pound in bold is the most common, while costs per carat and gram are rarely used for selenite.

 UnitSelenite price